Mstewart93/100DaysOfCode/README.md

 <h2>Daily Log</h2>
+<h5>Day One: </h5>
-<h5>Day One: Worked on Zero To Mastery's Complete Python Developer.
-Also worked on preping for the Tech Academy's Python/Django Live project.</h5>
+<p>Worked on Zero To Mastery's Complete Python Developer.
+Also worked on preping for the Tech Academy's Python/Django Live project.</p>